Judge Blocks Trump Rule Requiring Pharma Companies To Say Price Of Drugs In TV Ads

 A federal judge on Monday stopped a Trump administration initiative that would have required drug makers to reveal the sticker price of their drugs in television ads.

-Under the rule, if a medicine's list price was more than $35 a month, its list price would have to be stated during the commercial.
+Under the rule, if a medicine's list price was more than $35 a month, it would have to be stated during the commercial.
 The challenge opponents say is that a drug's list price and estimates of what people can expect to pay varies widely depending on coverage.

 The rule was blocked hours before it was set to take effect, the latest setback for the White House as Trump administration officials continue to search for ways to pressure pharmaceutical companies into lowering their prices — a proposal made by the Trump administration in the run up to last November's midterm election.